NadyaRadeva/IMDB/README.md

 <h1> IMDb database </h1>
 <p>This project was created for the Introduction to Programming - Practicum course at the Faculty of Mathematics and Informatics, Sofia University, Bulgaria. </p>

-<p>The project simulates a popular and widely-used database for movies, television series, actors, directors, and other industry professionals, akin to IMDb.</p>
+<p>The project simulates a popular and widely-used database for movies, television series, actors, directors, and other industry professionals IMDb.</p>

-<p>It supports two distinct types of clients: 'users' and 'administrators'.
+<p>It supports two distinct types of clients: 'ordinary users' and 'administrators'.
 Each client type has specific rights and limitations based on their role within the system.</p>

 <p>Upon program startup, a menu is displayed, allowing clients to select their role.
 Based on their selection, two distinct menus are presented:</p>

-<p>Clients have access to the database, which includes information such as movie titles, directors, year of release, genres, casts, and ratings.
+<p>The ordinary users have access to the database, which includes information such as movie titles, directors, year of release, genres, casts, and ratings.
 They can search for movies by title or genre, sort them by rating or title, filter movies by rating, and rate movies.</p>

-<p>Administrators have access to the same features as users, excluding the ability to rate movies.
+<p>The administrators have access to the same features as users, excluding the ability to rate movies.
 However, they also possess additional privileges, including the ability to add new movies to the database, modify any movie attributes, and delete movies.</p>

 <p>Once their tasks are complete, users and administrators can exit the program using the menu.</p>